sojoonsup/morigoround/README.md

 Mori uses <a href="https://www.npmjs.com/">npm</a>, <a href="http://gruntjs.com/">grunt</a>, and <a href="http://expressjs.com/">node express server</a>.
 In Terminal, install all node modules by running `npm install`.
 Replace all API keys in both backend and frontend codes to test locally.
-Make sure you have Grunt installed and run `grunt serve`.
+Make sure you have Grunt installed, run `grunt serve`.